Nemtec10/food-ordering-site/README.md

-# food-ordering-site
+# NETFOODIX AI webapp
-Static HTML/CSS website for a food ordering app.
+The AI reliable online website for a food ordering app.

 ## Deploy Netfoodix AI with HTTPS (recommended)
 Because AI chat/image now requires a Node.js backend, deploy on a full-stack host (Render/Railway), not GitHub Pages.